10-Day Diet and Detox Guide (Introduction)

-Ten Days to Optimal Health, the following program is based on the research of Dr. Weston A. Price, as well as on many years of dedicated practice by alternative health practitioners throughout the world.
+Ten Days to Optimal Health, the following outline of my program is based on the research of Dr. Weston A. Price, as well as on many years of dedicated practice by alternative health practitioners throughout the world.
 I know that this dietary program will assist you in attaining your health goals.
-I assist clients to apply its principles at the Optimal Health Center each and every week.
+I assist our Optimal Health Network clients to apply its principles each and every week.
 It works.
 Foods do assist our bodies to heal.

 Eat breakfast soon after arising every day.
 It is important that it consist of fruit, protein, and fat.

 Eat a small meal every 3 to 4 hours.
 This means that you will be eating 4 to 6 meals per day.

 Eat non-starchy vegetables 1 to 4 times daily.
 Organic (pesticide-free) is best.
 Non-starchy vegetables include raw sauerkraut, broccoli, celery, peppers, tomatoes, zucchini, onions, spinach, salad greens, kale, spaghetti squash, cauliflower, bok choy, collard greens, and more.